TristankMS/sentinel-noodling/IIS-SMTP/readme.md

 When the SMTP service is installed, it drags in IIS 6 compatibility mode, and the InetMgr.msc console, but not the ADSUTIL.vbs or related admin scripts by default.
 You need to add those manually or work around their non-presence.

 ## Setting IIS SMTP "sites" to log

+On the IIS SMTP Server, you've got a few options, ranging from easy to fiddly:

 ### WMI